ImperialCollegeLondon/rse_further_git_course/episodes/l1-03-merge_conflicts.md

 keypoints:
   - Merge conflicts result when Git fails to merge files automatically because of mutually incompatible changes
   - Merge conflicts must be resolved by manually editing files to specify the desired changes
-  - After resolving a merge conflict you must finalise the merge with `git add` and `git commit`
+  - After resolving a merge conflict you must finalise the merge with `git stage` and `git commit`
 ---

 ## Merge conflicts